tuura032/GoogleMapsAPI/mashup/README.md

 # GoogleMapsAPI

-The course implementation of the app can be viewed <a href="http://mashup.cs50.net/">HERE</a>, whith my end result being mroe or less identical.
+The course implementation of the app can be viewed <a href="http://mashup.cs50.net/">HERE</a>, whith my end result being more or less identical.

 <strong><h2>Information</h2></strong>